-4.2.1.1 Fleet Acquisition
+4.2.1 Fleet Acquisition

-The addition of two or more round trips will require additional locomotives, coaches and cab cars.
-Sound Transit will need to increase the Sounder South fleet by acquiring up to three locomotives, three cab cars, and 24 coaches, including spares, which will take five to six years to order, receive, and prepare all new equipment to enter service.
+The addition of two or more round trips would require additional locomotives, coaches and cab cars.
+Sound Transit would need to increase the Sounder South fleet by acquiring up to three locomotives, three cab cars, and 24 coaches, including spares, which could take up to six years to order, receive, and prepare all new equipment to enter service.
 Sound Transit will develop a fleet procurement plan and use it to update the overall fleet management plan.

-4.2.1.2 Capital Investments - ST-Owned Right-of-Way
+4.2.2 Capital Investments - ST-Owned Right-of-Way